Augmentations and link group representations: Augmentation representation

 \item Meridian

 \item Longitude \item Skein relations

-\end{itemize} The longitude relation is not really visible in the configuration disk, but we write it down anyway.
-Note a longitude is a word of meridian generators in the configuration disk.
+\end{itemize} The longitude relation is not visible in the configuration disk, but we write it down anyways.
+Note a longitude cord can be written as a word of meridian generators in the configuration disk.
 For most of calculations over the disk, it suffices to use the other three relations.

-\begin{lem} Standard cords generate the framed cord algebra. \end{lem} \begin{proof} By generation, we mean that every element in $\textrm{Cord}(K)$ can be written as a sum of words consisting of standard cords and $\lambda_i^{\pm1}, \mu_i^{\pm1}$.
+\begin{lem} Standard cords generate the framed cord algebra. \end{lem} \begin{proof} By generation, we mean that every element in $\mathrm{Cord}(L)$ can be written as a sum of words consisting of standard cords and $\lambda_i^{\pm1}, \mu_i^{\pm1}$.
 We start by proving two claims.

 (1) Every framed cord is cord homotopic to one from $x_i$ to $x_j$ for some $i,j \in\{1,\dotsb, n\}$.